nbeaver/why-linux-is-better/README.rst

 and so on.
-This is one reason Linux users are less susceptible to malware: they generally install packages that are cryptographically signed by the maintainers, not opaque executables from a website which may not use secure HTTP.
+This is one reason Linux users are less susceptible to malware: they generally install packages that are cryptographically signed by the maintainers, not opaque executables from a website which may or may not use secure HTTP.
 Even inexperienced users can safely install and uninstall software if it is all from a trusted repository.

 Package managers have other benefits,